-Typing food-borne pathogens (“disease-causing”) such as Salmonella, Listeria, E. coli and Campylobacter helps identify the specific strains that are responsible for foodborne outbreaks and detect emerging health threats.
-By establishing a link between specific strains and specific food types, it is possible to estimate the role of different foods in human infections.
+Typing foodborne pathogens (“disease-causing”) such as Salmonella, Listeria, E. coli and Campylobacter helps identify the specific strains that are responsible for foodborne outbreaks and detect emerging health threats.
+By establishing a link between strains and food types, it is possible to estimate the role of different foods in human infections.
 This is known as “source attribution”.

-In August 2014, EFSA evaluated the requirements for the design of surveillance activities for food-borne pathogens when molecular typing methods are applied.
-Experts also reviewed the requirements for harmonised data collection and analysis, which are needed to compare trends over time and geographical areas.
+2014 EFSA evaluates the requirements for the design of surveillance activities for foodborne pathogens when molecular typing methods are applied.
+Experts also review the requirements for harmonised data collection and analysis, which are needed to compare trends over time and geographical areas.

-In June 2014, about 90 leading scientists, risk assessors, policy makers and risk managers working in the field of foodborne zoonoses attended a Scientific Colloquium at EFSA to discuss the use of the whole genome sequencing of food-borne pathogens for the protection of public health.
+2014 About 90 leading scientists, risk assessors, policy makers and risk managers working in the field of foodborne zoonoses attend a scientific colloquium at EFSA to discuss the use of the WGS of food-borne pathogens for the protection of public health.

 EFSA provides the tools and databases to support the collection of data on molecular typing of foodborne pathogens in food and animals.
 Ultimately, EFSA’s work in the field of foodborne diseases helps decision-makers in the European Union to set policies and take measures to protect consumers.

 EFSA coordinates the collection of traditional molecular typing results (pulsed-field gel electrophoresis, or PFGE) of food and animal isolates of Salmonella, Listeria monocytogenes and Shiga-toxin producing E. coli (STEC) submitted by national reference laboratories and other official laboratories.